Daniel Wigdor: Education

 Wigdor completed his B.S. from the University of Toronto in 2002, followed by an M.S. in Computer Science from the University of Toronto in 2004.
-Later in 2008, he obtained his Ph.D. in computer science from the same institution, while completing a fellowship at Harvard University.
+Later in 2008, he obtained his PhD in computer science from the same institution, while completing a fellowship at Harvard University.

 Career

 Professional career

 Wigdor co-founded Iota Wireless in 2003, focusing on text-entry techniques for mobile phones, and worked there until 2010.
 His tenure at Microsoft spanned from 2008 to 2010.
 During his time at Microsoft, his work focused on creating high-quality user experiences for Natural User Interfaces.

 In 2012, Wigdor co-founded Tactual Labs and served as its director and science advisor until 2016.
 The startup focused on enhancing high-performance user input for interactive computers.
 The following year, he co-founded Trace, formerly known as Addem Labs, and served as its science advisor and director until 2022.
 This Toronto-based startup focused on developing rapid prototyping tools for printed circuit boards.
 Moreover, in 2018, he co-founded Chatham Labs to conduct research on developing operating systems and platforms for ubiquitous computing.
 There, he held the position of chief scientist until its acquisition by Facebook in September 2020.
 Following the acquisition, from 2020 to 2023, he served as director of Meta's Reality Labs Research (RLR) Toronto, which was formerly Chatham Labs.

+In 2024, Wigdor co-founded AI studio AXL with Tovi Grossman, David Sharma, and Ray Sharma, and investments from mining executive Rob McEwen and Smart Technologies co-founder David Martin.
+In June 2025, AXL formed a new strategic partnership to develop legal tools with Dentons.

 Wigdor holds over 60 patents for projects in human computer interaction.